Metroid Prime 3: Corruption: Development

 The director, Mark Pacini, said that Retro's biggest concern was the controls, which had "too many functions for the amount of buttons".
 Pacini also said the Wii Zapper, a gun shell peripheral, was never considered because it was unveiled when the development was almost done.
 The Retro president, Michael Kelbaugh, said the delays gave them more time to tune the controller, which took a year.
 He also said that while he felt Retro did "a great job" on the Echoes multiplayer, they focused on the single-player for Corruption, which they considered the franchise's core strength.
 The art director, Todd Keller, said the graphics team focused on texture detail and variety, making every room unique.
 Nintendo EAD suggested Retro turn Hypermode into the core of the game, saying it would enhance the tension as it made players powerful but leads to a game over if used excessively.
 Retro initially felt it would be too difficult to implement the feature without dampening the entertainment value, but after discussion turned Hypermode into a regular functionality.
+Engineer Paul Tozour cited the Halo series as an influence.

 The soundtrack was composed by Kenji Yamamoto, Minako Hamano and Masaru Tajima.
 The increase in the Wii's increased RAM allowed for higher-quality audio samples.
 Yamamoto used Hirokazu Tanaka's musical design of the original Metroid (1986), keeping the music and themes dark and scary until the uplifting music of the credits.
 Corruption is the first Metroid game to feature a significant amount of voice acting; previously, Samus "[acted] alone [... and] always came across as a lone wolf".
 The producers included voices to create a stronger connection between players and the characters.
 The voices were performed by Timothy Patrick Miller, Lainie Frasier, Christopher Sabat, Edwin Neal, Claire Hamilton, Brian Jepson, Gray Haddock, Clayton Kjas and Ken Webster.